Beyond II Ultra Accelerator

 Here’s the truth:

-With 14+ dental awards on the patented ultrasonic technology, 43,000+ global units in use, and power output that blows away beauty-grade units — this is our go-to recommendation for Canadian dental and whitening clinics.
+With 14+ dental awards on the patented ultrasonic technology, 43,000+ global units in use, and a power output, the Ultra blows away beauty-grade units.
+The Beyond II Ultra is our go-to recommendation for Canadian dental and whitening clinics.

 ✔ Up to 26,000+ lux output